With everything on the line, is this the end for Kyle Seager and the Mariners?

 In Baseball America’s 2010 Top 30 Mariners prospects list, Seager was ranked No. 30.
 High school shortstop Nick Franklin, who was taken two rounds earlier, was No. 9 on the list.

-After Seager produced .345/.419/.503 slash line with 192 hits, including 40 doubles, three triples, 14 homers, 74 RBI in 135 games at High-A High Desert, he moved up to No. 9 in the Mariners organization unable to surpass Marcus Littlewood at No. 8.
+After Seager produced a .345/.419/.503 slash line with 192 hits, including 40 doubles, three triples, 14 homers, 74 RBI in 135 games at High-A High Desert, he moved up to No. 9 in the Mariners organization unable to surpass Marcus Littlewood at No. 8.
 That year, Baseball America did a Top 20 prospects in the Cal League and Seager was not in it.

 “Everybody loves a prospect,” he said “I was never a prospect.
 I remember coming up here, and, there was a ton of prospects way ahead of me.
 You certainly would rather be a prospect than not a prospect.
-But at some point, it does change over to what have you done at the big league level.
+But at some point, it does change over to what have you done at the big-league level.
 That’s ultimately where you’re gonna find success or not find success.”

 Seager forced his way past those prospects and to the big leagues.

 He started 2011 in Class AA Jackson, posting a .312/.381/.458 slash line with 25 doubles, four homers and 37 RBI in 66 games.
 He moved up to Class AAA Tacoma and put up video game numbers, posting a .387/.444/.585 slash line with eight doubles, two triples, three homers and 17 RBI in just 24 games.
-He was called up to take the place of the slumping Figgins, who had a .183/.231/.244 line while infuriating teammates and coaches with is attitude.
+He was called up to take the place of the slumping Figgins, who had a .183/.231/.244 line while infuriating teammates and coaches with his attitude.

-When he stepped into an MLB batter’s box for the first time on July 7, 2011 at Angel Stadium, Seager with a full head of hair, OK fullish head of hair, looked like he’d been been pranked into wearing a jersey two sizes too big.
+When he stepped into an MLB batter’s box for the first time July 7, 2011, at Angel Stadium, Seager — with a full head of hair, OK fullish head of hair — looked like he’d been pranked into wearing a jersey two sizes too big.

-A picture taken of him and his wife, Julie, before that game, which at times appears on the video board of games, shows two kids with a world of possibilities ahead of them.
+A picture taken of him and his wife, Julie, before that game — which at times appears on the video board of games — shows two kids with a world of possibilities ahead of them.

 “I look young,” he said.
 “And Julie still looks the same.
 I could’ve never imagined at that time it would turn out this way.”